Rheumatology

 Psoriatic arthritis

 Causes painful inflammation in and around your joints.
 It usually affects people who already have psoriasis, a skin condition that causes a red, scaly rash, especially on your elbows, knees, back, buttocks and scalp.
-However, some people develop the arthritic symptoms before the psoriasis, while others will never develop the skin condition.
+Some people develop the arthritic symptoms before the psoriasis, while others will never develop the skin condition.

 Ankylosing spondylitis

+Ankylosing spondylitis is a type of chronic (long-term) arthritis that affects parts of the spine, including the bones, muscles and ligaments.
 The symptoms of ankylosing spondylitis can vary, but most people experience back pain and stiffness.
 The spinal joints and ligaments and the sacroiliac joints (the joints at the base of the spine) become inflamed.
 Inflammation in the spine can cause pain and stiffness in the neck and back.
 Sacroiliitis (inflammation of the sacroiliac joints) causes pain in the lower back and buttocks.

 Other 'spondyloarthritides

-including 'reactive arthritis' and 'enteropathic arthritis'
+including 'reactive arthritis' and 'enteropathic arthritis'.

 Gout and pseudogout

-Systemic Lupus Erythematosis (SLE)
+Systemic Lupus Erythematosis

-Often known just as lupus, is an autoimmune disease where your immune system produces antibodies that attack your body’s own tissues, causing inflammation.
+An autoimmune disease where your immune system produces antibodies that attack your body’s own tissues, causing inflammation.
 Lupus can affect many different parts of your body.
 If your heart, brain or kidneys are affected, it can be much more serious, but most people will only have a few symptoms.
 Many people will find that the symptoms come and go.

 Scleroderma